 > Like all Garmin they are patchy and slow to patch software issues

-The Garmin Edge 530 offers excellent GPS tracking for accurate distance travelled, alongside performance monitoring.
-I love how I can have my current speed right alongside my average speed, great when I want to get an idea on how I’m going for the day.
+The Garmin Edge 530 offers the feature set of the more expensive units and still has excellent GPS tracking.
+This works well for accurate distance traveled, alongside performance monitoring.
+I love how I can have my current speed right alongside my average speed, great when I want to get an idea of how I’m going for the day.

-Like all the Garmin GPS Computers in this review, you can pair the Garmin Edge 530 with the several different sensors.
-You can track your heart rate, your VO2 max, hydration, altitude acclimation and more with the bluetooth connectivity features.
-It also links with Garmin Connect app to find routes.
+Like all the Garmin GPS Computers in this review, you can pair the Garmin Edge 530 with several different sensors.
+You can track your heart rate, VO2 max, hydration, altitude acclimation, and more with Bluetooth connectivity features.
+It also links with the Garmin Connect app to find routes.

 Mountain Bikers will love the MTB tracking on this bike computer.
-It will track jump distance, jump count, the ride difficulty and the smoothness of your descent.
+It will track jump distance, jump count, ride difficulty, and the smoothness of your descent.

 The maps bring up popular routing, and off-course recalculation if you ever make a detour.
 I also like how you can customize it with a range of free apps and widgets if you choose to do so.